allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - IGuildChannel (Interface) - A Channel that exist in a guild.

 ### Message
-IMessage - A text bubble some user just said.
+IMessage - A text with embeds or attachments that can be sent by anyone.
- - IStringMessage - Normal messages that only contains string.
- - IEmbedMessage - Embed messages that can by sent by bot.
+ - IEmbed - Embeds that can by sent by bot.
  - IReaction - A emoji that users reacted under a message.

 ### User